Want to learn how to start rock painting but have no idea where to begin?

 Rock Painting Ideas – Things to Paint on Rocks

 The ideas below were from my first attempt at rock painting.
-They will give you some ideas on things to paint on rocks.
+I got many of these ideas from searching on Pinterest and adapted them a bit with the colors I had on hand.
+Hope these ideas further inspire you.
 There is a mix of some simple and easy designs- suited for kids and teens along with some medium-easy designs suited for teens and adults.
 I’m also including some fun & easy kid-friendly rock painting ideas that my daughter painted along with me.

 Many of the rocks I painted below are inspirational ideas that include uplifting quotes, sayings, words, and thoughts.
 I find these especially helpful during challenging times to be used in the kindness rock projects.